Netherlands

 Tax rate

-The government has indicated that an additional dividend tax will be levied on dividend payments to a low-taxation country as of 2024.
+With effect form 2024 the Netherlands has also introduced an additional conditional dividend tax, which will be levied on dividend payments to a low-taxation country.
 The dividend tax owed will be equal to the highest rate of corporation tax (25.8%).
 This is an additional instrument to discourage using the Netherlands as a link in undesirable fiscal evasion routes.
+It is discussed in more detail below.

 Proposal for dividend tax exit levy